Master Mervyn the Magnificent and his awe-inspiring, automatic Atelier!

 Personality & Themes

-Orphaned at a young age and taken in by a wizard who had never really “grown up” himself, so what hope did he ever have; wild, whimsical, and wilful; enjoys games and will race you whether you want to or not; endless energy; has a habit of speaking rather directly and honestly; probably comes off as rude but it's unintentional and he's working on it; mostly carefree but a little bit fussy about ash masks; does not understand why people don’t wear them; do they want to catch Greenwrath; are you sure it can’t happen outside of the Twelveswood; has stitched a swath of leather to his uniform sage's hat to cover half his face.Sometimes tries to act very important on account of working for that very important wizard of his; puffs his chest out all official-like; puts on a voice; thinks he ought to lead his peers, but he’s the youngest of the apprentices so he ends up getting used like a chess piece in their rivalries instead; wishes everyone would just get along, though, then they could do a mischief on others for once; curious to a fault, which often gets him into trouble; will stalk people when bored, and sees nothing wrong with this; has a bad habit of wandering off but is so used to a collectivist family unit that he gets stressed out if left alone for too long; will make a total mess of the place, perform risky magic, and potentially break things.Daydreams a lot; unabashedly girl crazy; in a cute earnest way, mostly; just thinks they’re cooler; keeps drawing them into the margins of his spellbook no matter how many times his sister-apprentices scold him or strike his fingers with rulers over it; sometimes, if he thinks you're really cute, he might even... terrorise you a bit, whoops!
+Orphaned at a young age and taken in by a wizard who had never really “grown up” himself, so what hope did he ever have; wild, whimsical, and wilful; enjoys games and will race you whether you want to or not; has a habit of speaking rather directly and honestly; probably comes off as rude but it's unintentional and he's working on it; mostly carefree but doesn't understand why people don’t wear ash masks; do they want to catch Greenwrath; are you sure it can’t happen outside of the Twelveswood?Sometimes tries to act very important on account of working for that very important wizard of his; puffs his chest out all official-like; puts on a voice; thinks he ought to lead his peers, but he’s the youngest of the apprentices so he ends up getting used like a chess piece in their rivalries instead; wishes everyone would just get along, though, then they could all do a mischief on others for once; curious to a fault, which often gets him into trouble; will stalk people when bored, and sees nothing wrong with this; has a bad habit of wandering off but is so used to a collectivist family unit that he gets stressed out if left alone for too long; will make a total mess of the place, perform risky magic, and potentially break things.Daydreams a lot; unabashedly girl crazy; in a cute earnest way, mostly; just thinks they’re cooler; keeps drawing them into the margins of his spellbook no matter how many times his sister-apprentices scold him or strike his fingers with rulers over it; sometimes, if he thinks you're really cute, he might even... terrorise you a bit, whoops!

 Francine Calderwood